asaadsaad/CS569-Hex-Color-Guessing-Game/README.md

 * All buttons are disabled.
 * A message is displayed with: "That's Correct!"
 Or "Wrong answer, the color is: #RRGGBB".
 * Change the scoreboard state.
-* Display an interval countdown from 5 to 0 seconds and reset the game once it reaches 0 (Reset: pick a new color, activate buttons, remove all messages) as displayed below:
+* Display an interval countdown from 5 to 0 seconds and reset the game once it reaches 0 (Reset: generate three new HEX colors, pick one of them to be displayed, activate buttons, remove all messages) as displayed below:

 <p align="center">
   <img src="./game-snapshot-02.png" />